Michael R. Caplan

 Back to Bacchae

-with a gently-rehearsed 3-person Chorus for an audience of 6–10 spectators, while other performers appear on screen pre-recorded and/or streaming live.
+I perform in my own apartment with a gently-rehearsed three-person chorus for an audience of 6–10 spectators, while other performers appear on screen pre-recorded and/or streaming live.
 A second audience is visible on monitors in the live show watching the livestream.
 A third audience just watches the livestream, and a fourth can access the materials afterwards, including recordings and publications.

 Presented episodically as the first example of the Word Shows format, the Back to Bacchae series starts with the Euripides’ tragedy about Dionysus, god of theatre and intoxication.
 It also incorporates other Greek texts, original “Unsung Songs,” and the Senatus Consultum de Bacchanalibus, the Roman “Senatorial Decree Concerning the Bacchanalia” that restricted Dionysian ceremonies on pain of death.

 The Decree both parallels our current, isolated status and suggests the truth of art today, limited to small circles performing for each other like Pompeiian aristocrats before Vesuvius.
 At the same time, the live show functions as the centre of a web of connections extending out in many directions, encompassing links and references, presentations, discussions, and other elements.